frto027/IsaacCoConsoleMod-release/Readme.en.md

 ## "cmd ok"

 Type "cmd ok" in the chat to agree use of the mod, and "cmd no" to disagree it.
-The plugin will automatically record each player’s agreement status with their steam ID, so you don’t need to re-agree when switching rooms.
+The mod will automatically record each player’s agreement status with their steam ID, so you don’t need to re-agree when switching rooms.
 Console commands can only be used if all players in the room (including yourself) have agreed to use the mod.
 If you join a game in middle progress, other players also need to send "cmd ok" to let your mod knows, then you can send commands.

 ## Compatibility